fls-bioinformatics-core/galaxy-tools/pal_finder/README.markdown

 ### Changes ###

 0.02.04.1: add option to run Graeme Fox's `pal_finder_filter.pl` script to filter and
-       sort the pal_finder output.
+       sort the pal_finder output (Illumina input data only).
 Update version number to match the pal_finder version.

 0.0.6: allow input data to be either Illumina paired-end data in fastq format or
        single-end 454 data in fasta format.